ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

-Deployin by Using a Personal Access Token
+Deploying by Using a Personal Access Token
 """""""""""""""""""""""""""""""""""""""""
-To setup the documentation deployment using a Personal Access Token (PAT), you need to create a personal access token first in the ``Settings`` section in your GitHub profile.
+To set up the documentation deployment using a Personal Access Token (PAT), you must first create a PAT in the ``Settings`` section in your GitHub profile.
 In the left side bar, select the ``Developer Settings`` section and then ``Personal access tokens``.
 Finally, click ``Generate new token`` and give it ``write`` permissions on ``Repositories`` at least.
-You will be prompted with the value of the ``TOKEN``.
-Make sure to copy the value of the ``TOKEN`` as you will not be able to retrieve it later.
+You are then prompted with the value of the ``TOKEN``.
+Make sure to copy the value of the ``TOKEN`` as you are not be able to retrieve it later.
 Finally, click ``Configure SSO`` to allow using it with the PyAnsys repositories you have access to.

 .. note::